zuxqoj/hive-warehouse-connector/README_HWX.md

 | ArrayType       | Array                   |
 | StructType      | Struct                  |

-- A Hive String, Char, Varchar column will be converted into a Spark StringType column.
+- A Hive String or Varchar column will be converted into a Spark StringType column.
 - When a Spark StringType column has maxLength metadata, it will be converted into a Hive Varchar column.
 Otherwise, it will be converted into a Hive String column.
 - A Hive Timestamp column will lose sub-microsecond precision when it is converted into a Spark TimestampType column.
 Because a Spark TimestampType column is microsecond precision, while a Hive Timestamp column is nanosecond precision.